DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Acknowledgments

 \section{Acknowledgments}

-This research was partly supported by a research scholarship from the China Scholarship Council~(CSC), an internship from ByteDance, funded by British Broadcasting Corporation Research and Development~(BBC R\&D), Engineering and Physical Sciences Research Council~(EPSRC) Grant EP/T019751/1 ``AI for Sound'', and a PhD scholarship from the Centre for Vision, Speech and Signal Processing~(CVSSP), University of Surrey.
+The authors wish to thank the associate editor and the reviewers for their helpful comments to further improve this work.
 For the purpose of open access, the authors have applied a Creative Commons Attribution~(CC BY) license to any Author Accepted Manuscript version arising.
+This research was supported in part by the research scholarship from the China Scholarship Council~(CSC), in part by the internship from ByteDance, in part by British Broadcasting Corporation Research and Development~(BBC R\&D), in part by the Research England ``Games and Innovation Nexus'' programme, in part by the Engineering and Physical Sciences Research Council (EPSRC) under the grants 1EP/T019751/1 and EP/Y028805/1, and in part by a PhD scholarship from the Centre for Vision, Speech and Signal Processing~(CVSSP), University of Surrey.

+\begin{IEEEbiography}[{ }]{Yi Yuan} received the B.Eng. degree from the University of Sydney, Sydney, NSW, Australia, in 2021, and the M.S. degree in artificial intelligence from the University of Surrey, Guildford, U.K., in 2022.
+He is currently working toward the Ph.D. degree in vision, speech, and signal processing with the University of Surrey.
+His research focuses on deep-learning-based audio generation.
+In 2023, he achieved the top-1 ranking in DCASE Challenge Task 7.
+He has coauthored more than 20 papers published in leading journals and conferences, including IEEE/ACM Transactions on Audio Speech and Language Processing, IEEE Journal of Selected Topics in Signal Processing, CVPR, ICML, ICASSP, and INTERSPEECH. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xubo Liu} received Ph.D. degree with the Centre for Vision, Speech, and Signal Processing (CVSSP), University of Surrey, Guildford, U.K. in 2025, working on multimodal learning for audio and language, focusing on the understanding, separation, and generation of audio signals in tandem with natural language.
+He has coauthored more than 40 papers in top conferences such as CVPR, ICML, AAAI, EMNLP, ICASSP, and Interspeech.
+He organized the “Multimodal Learning for Audio and Language” special session at EUSIPCO 2023, and the “Language-Queried Audio Source Separation” challenge on DCASE 2024.
+He is also a frequent Reviewer for IEEE/ACM Transactions on Audio Speech and Language Processing, CVPR, EMNLP, ICASSP, Interspeech, and MLSP. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Haohe Liu} received the B.Eng. degree from Northwestern Polytechnical University, Xi’an, China, in 2020, and the Ph.D. degree with the Centre for Vision Speech and Signal Processing, University of Surrey, Guildford, U.K., in 2025.
+His research has contributed to the fields of audio quality enhancement, audio generation, source separation, and audio recognition.
+He is best known for developing AudioLDM for text-to-audio generation, which has attracted wide attention in the open-source community.
+His first-author work has been published in leading journals and conferences such as IEEE Transactions on Pattern Analysis and Machine Intelligence, IEEE/ACM Transactions on Audio, Speech, and Language Processing, IEEE Journal of Selected Topics in Signal Processing, ICML, AAAI, ICASSP, and INTERSPEECH.
+Notable projects include AudioLDM, VoiceFixer, AudioSR, and NaturalSpeech. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xiyuan Kang} received the B.Eng. degree from Harbin Engineering University, Harbin, China, in 2021, and the M.S. degree in artificial intelligence from the University of Surrey, Guildford, U.K., in 2023.
+She is currently pursuing the Ph.D. degree in computer science with the University of Surrey.
+Her research interests include 3D human pose estimation and shape disentanglement.
+Her work has been published in leading international conferences, including CVPR.
+She serves as a reviewer for IEEE Transactions on Neural Networks and Learning Systems. \end{IEEEbiography}